zextras/tech-doc/source/_includes/_installation/ds-replica.rst

    .. code:: console

-      # carbonio prov ca john.doe@example.com MySecretPassword
+      $ carbonio prov ca john.doe@example.com MySecretPassword

 #.
 Log in to the replica and check that all account have been copied
    over from the Master:

    .. code:: console

-      # carbonio prov -l gaa
+      $ carbonio prov -l gaa

    Among the results, the `john.doe@example.com` must be present.

-   .. hint:: you can pipe the previous command to ``grep`` to check
+   .. hint:: You can pipe the previous command to ``grep`` to check
-      only the new account: :command:`carbonio prov -l gaa | grep "john.doe@example.com"`
+      only the new account (or any given account): :command:`carbonio prov -l gaa | grep "john.doe@example.com"`

 Set up Replica to answer queries
 --------------------------------

 It is now time to configure the Replica to answer queries in place of the Master, which requires to reconfigure the value of the ``ldap_url`` parameter and let it point to the Replica.
-YOu can achieve this set up with a few commands on the Master.
+You can achieve this set up with a few commands on the **Master**.

 .. card:: Values used in this step